pion/website/content/en/blog/automatic-renomination.md

-That can sound complex to negotiate but it amounts to a flag in the connection handshakes that ensures that both parties are aware of the desire to renominate, meaning the implementation of this feature in pion amounts to [keeping track of a counter](https://github.com/pion/ice/pull/799/files#diff-7099be149fabcd94ee9bab48ac30474180ef5c9ce65922291d181e0349aab230).
+That can sound complex to negotiate but it amounts to a flag in the connection handshakes that ensures that both parties are aware of the desire to renominate, meaning the implementation of this feature in Pion amounts to [keeping track of a counter](https://github.com/pion/ice/pull/799/files#diff-7099be149fabcd94ee9bab48ac30474180ef5c9ce65922291d181e0349aab230).

-Now pion is taking advantage of WebRTC's aggressive nomination state, keeping candidates open, and has the ability to pick a new candidate.
+Now Pion is taking advantage of WebRTC's aggressive nomination state, keeping candidates open, and has the ability to pick a new candidate.

 ## Making it automatic